santinobch/os-window-angular/README.md

 (づ｡◕‿‿◕｡)づ

-Things i want to implement:
+Things i want to implement/fix before 1.0:

 - At the moment changing for example the theme of a window at runtime will not work, themes can only be applyed at component initialization.
 - Zoom fix (At the moment zooming a maximized window will make some weird behavior)
+- Resize Z-Index fix (Resizing a window will not change it's z-index value)
 - The Win98 Vaporwave theme needs some love
 - Buttons, all of them: Radio, Switches, Checkboxes, etc...
 - Text inputs